q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 This locator will find all result links on the result page.

-Then, add the following line to `TestDuckDuckGoSearch`:
+Then, add the following line to `TestDuckDuckGoWebSearch`:

 ```csharp
 actor.WaitsUntil(Appearance.Of(ResultPage.ResultLinks), IsEqualTo.True());